Unity-Technologies/com.unity.multiplayer.docs/docs/migration/migratingfrommlapi.md

 ## 1.**Install the MLAPI Package**
 Follow the [installation guide](TODO how can I easily link to something telling the user how to install MLApI?) for installing the package version of MLAPI.

-After installing the package, you will have error messages in the console, which is expected behavior.
-MLAPI uses and includes numerous new types, about double of your existing project's types.
+After installing the package, you will have error messages in the console, which is expected behavior because your project now contains two different versions of MLAPI at the same time.
+No worries, we will later clean up the old MLAPI version.

 ## 2.**Updating Script References**